grafana/tempo/docs/tempo/website/configuration/multitenancy.md

 - The way the read path is configured is temporary and should be much more straightforward once the [tempo-query dependency is removed](https://github.com/grafana/tempo/issues/382).

 ## Enabling Multitenancy
-If this is desired simply set the following config value on all Tempo components:
+To enable multitenancy on Tempo backend, simply set the following config value on all Tempo components:
 ```
 multitenancy_enabled: true
 ```